PikachuPenial/Titanmod/PATCHNOTES.md

 **>GAMEPLAY**
+*KNOCKBACK*
+- RPG-7 now knocks the player back after shooting, performing a rocket jump also has extra upwards velocity due to this change

 *GRENADE CHANGES*
 - Grenades now do **significantly** more damage, being able to one shot if a player is close enough to the impact
 - The animation for throwing a grenade has been improved